clicknium/clicknium-docs/doc/references/python/webdriver/open.md

         &emsp;&emsp; `default`：use default folder of the user data.
         &emsp;&emsp; `custom`：use the folder specified by parameter 'userdata_folder_path'.
     &emsp;**userdata_folder_path**: str
-        &emsp;&emsp; user data's folder path.
+        &emsp;&emsp; User data's folder path.
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.
+        &emsp;&emsp; Timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;[BrowserTab](./browser/browsertab/browsertab.md) object, you can execute the following operations in the browser tab such as: find_element, find_elements, close, refresh and so on.